 The specially designed electrical cables are plugged into a cruise ship at Canada Place, allowing the vessel to shut off its diesel generators while docked in Vancouver.

-The 2011 season marked the second full year of operations of the award-winning shore power installation at Canada Place, the first of its kind in Canada.
-During the cruise season, 35 vessels connected to the Port’s shore power facilities, reducing greenhouse gas emissions by 1,318 tonnes.
+The 2013 season marked the fourth full year of operations of the award-winning shore power installation at Canada Place, the first of its kind in Canada.
+During the 2103 cruise season, 82 vessels connected to the Port’s shore power facilities, reducing greenhouse gas emissions by over 3,000 tonnes.

 Shore power is a part of our overall Air Action Program, which also includes projects that minimize emissions of trucks, cargo handling equipment and trains.
 Recently, the Air Action Program received an ecoFREIGHT Sustainable Transportation Award at the 2010 GLOBE Conference.
 The award recognized the Port for its leadership in addressing the impact of freight transportation on the environment.